Bâtir

 Sophie Melis

-Sound and stage management
+Stage and sound management

-Support, production, touring
+Support, production, distribution

-Habemus papam (Cora-Line Lefèvre, Rosine Louviaux, Alix Maraval, Apolline Paquet)
+Habemus papam - Cora-Line Lefèvre, Rosine Louviaux, Alix Maraval, Apolline Paquet

 Executive production